Find & share great dishes, not just restaurants.

 Find whatever you're craving, see what's good at any restaurant and learn what foodspotters, friends and experts love wherever you go.

-— James Beard Foundation · Cleveland Top 10 Guide · created about 3 years ago
+— James Beard Foundation · Cleveland Top 10 Guide · created over 3 years ago

 Since 1991 the James Beard Foundation has been honoring the best chefs and restaurants in the country with the prestigious James Beard Foundation Awards.
 For this guide we asked past JBF Award winners from our regional Best Chef in America categories about the food at their own restaurants.
 They told us, in their own words, what their favorites dishes are and which foods best represent their culinary style.Read more...